Does Partial Consumption Help Foraging?: Model Description

 \section{Model Description}

 Forager Dynamics models the movement and energy consumption of a forager navigating through a spatial environment, where resources (in this case, food) are distributed across a lattice.
 The forager has to move as well as to survive.
-These are governed by a few key parameters, one of which is the \textit{Starving time} $S$.
-This parameter defines the number of steps the forager can take after consuming food before it starves to death.
+These are governed by a few key parameters, as follows: \begin{enumerate} \item Starving time $S$ : This parameter defines the number of steps the forager can take after consuming food before it starves to death.
 The forager starts from a designated lattice site, consumes food, and becomes \textit{satiated} (full).
-It then can take step in a random direction in the lattice, with its survival depending on the availability of food.
-There is another important parameter, $k$, which may be called the threshold energy.
-The importance of this parameter is that, whenever the energy of the forager falls below the threshold value $k$, it consumes food, provided it has reached a site containing food.
-The amount of food consumed depends on the available food there.
-The maximum amount of food the forager can take is just to replenish its energy to become full.
+It then can take step in a random direction in the lattice, with its survival depending on the availability of food. \item Threshold energy $k$ : The importance of this parameter is that, whenever the energy of the forager falls below the threshold value $k$, it consumes food, provided it has reached a site containing food.
+The amount of food consumed depends on the available food there. \end{enumerate} It is worth mentioning that the maximum amount of food the forager can take is just to replenish its energy to become full.
 Any excess food is left at the site, which may be available to potentially sustain it for a future move.
 If the food is not sufficient to make the forager full, it will consume the entire available portion and move again.

+We consider a $1d$ lattice where the food distribution is homogeneous and each site initially contains $S$ units of food.
+The energy of the forager at any time $t$ is termed as $E(t)$.
+This energy is actually the amount of food with the forager at $t$.
+The forager starts at the origin consuming the total food there with energy $E(0)=S$.
+At time $t$, the state of the system is defined by the position $x(t)$, the energy $E(t)$ of the forager.
+The food distribution is given by $f(x,t)$.